cs4241-19a/cs4241-19a.github.io/index.md

 - 8-21: New?
 [Check out init](/init/) to get started.

 - 8-21: If you have questions on assignments, missing GitHub invites, or anything else-- please use Slack and public channels!
 Otherwise the instructor gets [ddos'd](https://en.wikipedia.org/wiki/Denial-of-service_attack).
-You will receive an invite to Slack via Canvas.
+You can find the Slack invite on the [init page](./init/).